itscodenation/curriculum-15-16/units/14-jQuery/lessons/1-jquery/README.md

 ### Opening

-Today we will learn about jQuery.
-This is important because jQuery enables us to interact with our page in a dynamic way.
+Today we will learn about jQuery. jQuery is one of the most popular javascript libraries avaible. jQuery enables us to interact with our page in a dynamic way.
 It connects to what we've previously learned because we will able to access, add, remove, or change HTML and CSS.

-Let's review HTML & CSS first.
-What is HTML used for?
-What's a tag?
-Give me an example of some.
-What's an attribute?
-Give me an example.
-Let's review CSS now.
-What is it used for?
-Give me example of some CSS properties.
+It is also a quick and easy way to see our JavaScript code appear on our webpage.

 ### Introduction of new material ("I do")